 What makes a rural community tight-knit?

-There are so few people that the ones there are sure to take care of one another.
+There are so few people that the ones there are sure to care for one another.

 how to get involved with different community types

 Find some common interests that different groups have to offer.
-Be wary to get involved in more than one at first.
+Be wary of getting involved in more than one at first.

 How many hours does it take to get to know someone?